 Address: 160 W Virginia Beach Boulevard, Norfolk, Virginia 23510

 Housed in an old World War II USO theater, the Harrison Opera House provides seating for roughly 1,632.
 The Edythe C. and Stanley L. Harrison Opera House is lavishly decorated with glittering chandeliers, grand staircases, and champagne tables.
-But it maintains its intimacy with small tables and private nooks throughout the building.
+But it maintains intimacy with small tables and private nooks throughout the building.

 See Related: Best Things to Do on the West Coast, USA